Xatar

+Giwar Hajabi (ژیوار حاجبی, ['ʒiwɑːɾ ħɑː'dʒəbiː]; 24 December 1981 – 7 May 2025), better known by his stage name Xatar, was a Kurdish Iranian-born German rapper and businessman.
+He was the founder and owner of the labels Alles oder Nix Records, Kopfticker Records, Groove Attack TraX and Goldmann Entertainment.
+He studied Music Business at the London Metropolitan University.

 Career

 Youth

 Xatar was born Giwar Hajabi to Kurdish parents in 1981 in Sanandaj, Iran.
 His father is the music professor Eghbal Hajabi.
 In the early 1980s, his parents fled with him to nearby Iraq.
 At this time, the first Gulf War broke out between the two Middle Eastern states.
-After Saddam Hussein's regime attacked the Kurdish minority in Iraq his parents were also tortured and imprisoned.
-He himself was held prisoner for three months near Bagdad.
+After Saddam Hussein's regime attacked the Kurdish minority in Iraq, his parents were also tortured and imprisoned.
+He himself was held prisoner for three months near Baghdad.

 Musical and entrepreneurial career

 Beginnings as a rapper and founding of Alles oder Nix Records

-At the end of the 1990s Hajabi began using the pseudonym Xatar, the Kurdish term for "danger", to rap and produce beats in the recording room of a youth center.
+At the end of the 1990s, Hajabi began using the pseudonym Xatar, the Kurdish (Sorani) term for "danger", to rap and produce beats in the recording room of a youth center.
 In 2007 he founded the label Alles oder Nix Records, which signed a distribution contract with Groove Attack.
 The first artists he signed were Samy and SSIO.
 His first album, Alles oder nix was released at the end of November 2008.
 In addition to his label colleagues Samy and SSIO, it also features guest contributions from La Honda, Azad, Jetsett Mehmet, Jamila and Jalaal.
 Less than a year after its release, Xatar's debut album was indexed by the Bundesprüfstelle für jugendgefährdende Medien ("German Federal Review Board for Media Harmful to Minors").

 In 2009, Xatar was involved in the robbery of a gold transport truck.
 He and three accomplices stole €1.7 million and fled to Iraq.
 The next year, he was extradited back to Germany and imprisoned.
 He continued to run Alles oder Nix Records from prison, signing the rapper Schwesta Ewa.
 He also worked on his second album, playing instrumentals on a smuggled mobile phone at night and rapping his lyrics into a voice recorder.
 He then sent the tapes by post to his label.
 The album was completed and supplemented by guest contributions from rappers such as Farid Bang, Nate57, Celo & Abdi, Capo and Eko Fresh and released on his label in April 2012.
 The album Nr.
 415, named after his prisoner number, entered the German album charts at number 19.
 In Switzerland it reached number 23 and in Austria 52.
 Besides Nr.
 415, Alles oder Nix Records also released the albums Spezial Material and BB.UM.SS.N by SSIO, Realität by Schwesta Ewa and Sechs Kronen by Kalim during Xatar's imprisonment.